October 28, 2024

 Resources

 View the SRVCE website for free adaptable lesson plans, slides, handouts, and a teacher toolkit for facilitating student-led civics projects, all designed to promote youth voice.
+The SRVCE program is funded by the U.S. Department of Defense.

 Wendy Rivenburgh is an expert in project-based learning, media literacy, and civics education.
 She provides training and resource development for a range of local, national, and international programs.